 Busuu gives you writing exercises and essential flashcards, but to get the full experience of courses and bonus tools, you need to subscribe.
 A subscription costs between $6 and $10 monthly.
 One outstanding feature of Busuu is the robust community of both native speakers and fellow language learners.
 It’s simple to find your fit regardless of your chosen language, whether it’s Russian, Arabic, or expanding your Spanish skills.
 You get control over how you study your new language, whether you prefer learning on a desktop or laptop, or even on the Busuu mobile app on the go.

 Supported languages: Spanish, English, German, French, Italian, Portuguese, Turkish, Arabic, Polish, Russian, Chinese, and Japanese.

-Despite how overwhelming it sounds, reading it is one of the best ways to learn a foreign language.
-It goes beyond just teaching you words and grammar by involving you in stories to develop and more in-depth understanding.
-Beelinguapp is a way to achieve a fun reading style of learning a foreign language.
+We know this can seem like an impossible task, but reading is one of the best ways to immerse yourself in a foreign language.
+Reading goes beyond just teaching you words and grammar by keeping you involved and prompting comprehension skills to kick in.
+Beelinguapp delivers on this front; The app features a fun reading style to help users learn a foreign language.

 After installing the app, you can choose between nearly a dozen languages commonly spoken around the world.
 You can also customize your skill level by selecting either beginner, intermediate, or advanced—label whether you prefer fiction or nonfiction readings.
 Finally, the app will compile your preferences and provide several messages, text, and song lyrics in both your native language and the language you’re attempting to learn.